 Speaking of tea, you’ll want plenty of it at your wedding (regardless of if you’re going the scone and sandwich route).
 We recommend building an iced tea bar and maybe even offering a few spiked options.

 Details make all the difference!
-Stock your bar with fun drink garnishes and patterned straws, like these.
+Stock your wedding bar with fun drink garnishes and patterned straws, like these.

 Though your flowers will probably steal the decor spotlight, you don’t have to to go 100% floral.
 Add some modern elements with geometric accents on your tables and around your venue.